nrednav/gemini-bookmarks/README.md

 ## Features

-- **One-click Bookmarking:** A bookmark icon appears on every Gemini response.
+- **One-click Bookmarking:** A bookmark icon appears on every Gemini response in a conversation.
 - **Tagging System:** Add custom, comma-separated tags to organize your bookmarks.
 - **Side Panel UI:** A dedicated panel lists all your bookmarks, sorted by their